 The university has prepared an investment policy as of April 12, 1996.
 The policy was approved by the Board of Regents April 30, 1996.
 The investment policy will be reviewed and/or updated no less than annually.
 All pledged securities shall conform to Chapter 2257 of the Government Code.
-The signature of the president, vice president for finance and administration, associate vice president of finance is required for release of pledged securities from safekeeping.
-Increases in the level of collateralization require approval by the president, vice president for finance and administration, associate vice president of finance and administration, associate vice president of finance and administration associate vice president of for finance and administration of treasury and student business services.
-The controller's financial reporting office will reconcile the appropriate investment accounts to broker's statements and other supporting documents monthly.
+The signature of the president, vice president for finance and administration, associate vice president of finance finance and administrative on services, or director of treasury and student business services is required for release of pledged securities from safekeeping.
+Increases in the level of collateralization require approval by the president, vice president for finance and administration, associate vice president of finance finance and administration, associate vice president of finance finance and administration associate vice president of finance finance and administration associate vice president of finance finance finance and student business services.
+The controller's financial reporting of fice will reconcile the appropriate investment accounts to broker's statements and other supporting documents monthly.